Background Image for Header:

 - Passport (valid for at least six months beyond the date of your entry)

 In addition, it is strongly recommended that you also hand carry the following documentation:

 - Transcripts (for continuing students)

-- Letter of acceptance as a participant in the Exchange Visitor Program;
+- Letter of acceptance as a full-time, degree-seeking student, participant in WVU's exchange program, or invitation/offer letter for J-1 scholars

 - Name and contact information for your sponsoring organization, including a 24-hour emergency contact number.
 WVU's emergency number is: 304-293-9456.